Ping-Group-UCSC/zfs-code/Examples/NV-Diamond/README.md

 Instructions:
 -----------------------------------
-0. Run scf calculation './scf.in'.
-This is already done with output './scf.out' and outdir './temp/'.
+0. The first step is to obtain the output of a pw.x calculation.
+This is already done for a 2x2x2 supercell of diamond with a single NV- center. (see input: './scf.in', output: './scf.out', and outdir: './temp/')
 1. Run conv_export.sh found at the root of the repository.
 This runs pw_export.x and rewrites files for zfs calculation.

 ```bash